 St Maarten And St Martin Travel Information

-Dutch and French are the official languages, but English is widely spoken.
-Locals commonly use a language known as Papiamento, a mixture of Portuguese, African, Spanish, Dutch and English.
+Dutch and English are the official languages.
+Locals commonly use a language known as Papiamento, a mixture of Portuguese, African languages, Spanish, Dutch and English.

 No vaccination certificates are required for entry into either St Maarten or St Martin.
 However, a yellow fever certificate is required for travellers arriving within six days from infected areas.
 A vaccination for hepatitis A may be recommended by your doctor.
 The Manchionneel tree that grows all over the island, mainly along the beaches, is extremely poisonous.
 The sap and fruit, which look like small green apples are caustic and burn the skin.
 The water is safe to drink.
 Medical care on the island is good, but patients are likely to be transferred to the US for anything serious.
 Comprehensive medical insurance is strongly advised.

 On the Dutch side of the island hotel bills include a tax of five percent, and often a service charge of 15 percent.
 Waiters and bar staff should be tipped 10-15 percent if a gratuity is not included in the bill.
 On French St Martin hotels usually add five percent occupancy tax per person, but a small gratuity is appreciated for good service.
 Restaurants and hotels usually add a service charge of 10-15 percent to the bill, and it is always best to check for this before adding a tip.
 Taxi drivers and porters expect to be tipped, particularly if they have handled luggage.